ColonnaLab/EMBO_popgen/popgen2022/Daniel_Wegmann/EMBO_ABC_Wegmann.md

 may reduce the summary statistics space while retaining all the information.
 One method to do so is via a Partial Least Squares (PLS) transformation.
-For such a transformation you may use the R script find\_pls.r, which is provided in the exercise directory.
-Simply call it as follows:
+For such a transformation you may use the R script `find_pls.r`, which is provided in the exercise directory.

+This script uses the “pls” package in R. It seems to first have to install it.
+To do so, open R (suing the command `R`) and then type

+    install.packages("pls")

+and follow the instructions (you will need to type “yes” a few times to agree to install the package for you only rather than system wide and you will also need to choose a CRAN mirror, for which I suggest one from Italy.)

+Once this is done, quit R (using `q()`) and then call the `find_pls.r` as follows:

     Rscript find_pls.r sims_constsize_theta_sampling1.txt